Two-storey house in ‘suburban’ Telford set to become HMO for six people

 “The proposal demonstrates that the change of use can be implemented without adverse impact on neighbouring properties, the local environment, or the visual quality of Churncote, ensuring the property continues to contribute positively to the local streetscape and community.”

-A public consultation exercise has been launched by the council and details of the proposal are on the council’s planning portal with the reference TWC/2025/0750.
+A public consultation exercise has been launched by the council and details of the proposal are on the council’s planning portal (reference TWC/2025/0750).